DmitryEfimenko/react-connect-4/README.md

 ## Features:

-- Settings component that allows to custommize:
+- Settings component that allows to customize:
   - players' names
   - colors for each players' discs
 - The Game component